stonatm/tm1650_micropython/README.md

 **num** - float number to display from range [-999.0,9999.0]

-First is displayed sign (if exists) integer part of number, decimal point (always displayed) and the fractional part.
+First is displayed sign (if exists), integer part of number, decimal point (always displayed) and the fractional part.
 So if integer part of number has 4 digit including sign then fractional part won't be displayed

 Example: